 As the presence of uncontrolled weeds is devastating for crops due to competition for resources (water, nutrients and light), new strategies for overcoming weed resistance are essential for maintaining food security.

-Palmer Amaranth, a summer annual weed, was ranked as the most troublesome weed in the US in surveys published in 2016 and 2017 (Weed Science Society of America).
+Palmer Amaranth, a summer annual weed, was ranked as the most troublesome weed in the US, in surveys published by WSSA (Weed Science Society of America).
 Palmer amaranth is a very aggressive weed, with a rapid growth rate that can reach 2 to 3 inches per day.
 It is a very prolific seed producer, which can produce up to a million seeds per plant.
 Palmer amaranth is a dioecious species (separate male and female plants) that reproduces by outcrossing.
 This property leads to high genetic variation, which allows it to readily adapt to new environmental conditions and thus quickly develop weed resistance.
 Due to its aggressiveness, when resistant it is very hard to control.